Solar panels on the roof are used to heat the swimming pool and hot water in the guest rooms, reducing electricity consumption.

 Even the custom furnishings and interior finishing far exceed the LEED standard for percentage of salvaged lumber used in construction.

-11. food and beverageSpoonbar's Chef sources from local farms, ranches and artisan producers to support his neighbors and give guests the freshest seasonal produce Sonoma County has to offer.
+Spoonbar sources from local farms, ranches and artisan producers to support his neighbors and give guests the freshest seasonal produce Sonoma County has to offer.
 Even the bar has an eye towards regional and seasonal.
-Our Mixologist sources local liquors and organic fruits and herbs for his cocktails, and an extensive "keg program" with wines on tap reduces packaging and spoilage.
+Our bar sources locally distilled liquors and organic fruits and herbs for the cocktail program.
+They even reduce packaging and spoilage through their extensive "keg program" with wines on tap.

 Thoughtful windows feature dual panes, special glazing and shading devices to keep public spaces cool.
 Many of the materials are "cradle-to-cradle" certified, meeting strict environmental standards from initial production through future recyclability.